thomasdstewart/tomsweb/content/project/booklist/index.md

  * The Lies of Locke Lamora - Scott Lynch
  * Novae Spes: A New Hope - Terry Steward
  * Northern Lights: His Dark Materials 1 - Philip Pullman
- * Tombland - Ken Follett
+ * Tombland - Sansom

 2019 (6)
- * Lamentation - Ken Follett
+ * Lamentation - Sansom
  * The Pillars of the Earth - Ken Follett
  * Heartstone - C.J.
 Sansom
  * Murder on the Orient Express - Agatha Christie